file_markup — Get HTML for a set of files.

 Usage

-, is an array of options to customize the display of files.
+The second argument, $props, is an array of options to customize the display of files.
 Which options are valid depend on the particular file type and on whether a plugin has added a new method for displaying that file, but

 there are some fairly standard available options.